jiansfoggy/test1.github.io/cell_exp/data.md

 Usually, L=16.
 It is validated in many related papers.
 ```

+---

-Then, the Tubelet Embedding divides each segment into small cubes, and changes the input unit from 2D patch to 3D cube,
+The Tubelet Embedding divides each segment into small cubes, and changes the input unit from 2D patch to 3D cube,
 which contains temporal information.

 {% for image in page.images %}